rwiankowski/azurepractical/Content/Part1/entraId.md

 In the previous exercises, you created and possibly invited additional Entra ID Accounts to your new directory, but we never assigned any permissions to those identities.
 Those accounts cannot perform administrative tasks without an Entra ID RBAC assignment.
 Let's fix that!

 1. Go back to the Azure Portal
-2. Use the Entra ID blate to:
+2. Use the Entra ID blade to:
     - Assign the "Global Administrator" permissions directly to the break-glass accounts you created in exercise 1.2.1
     - Assign the "Global Administrator" permissions to the Administrators group you created in exercise 1.2.2

 With that, all your administrative user accounts should have the correct permissions.